Hammaduddin561/vaani-brahmabot/README.md

 ## 👥 Team & Contributions

-Built with passion for space technology and AI innovation for the Bharatiya Antariksh hackathon.
+Built with passion for space technology and AI innovation.
 This project represents cutting-edge development in:

 - **AI/ML Engineering**: Advanced NLP and knowledge graph processing
 - **Full-Stack Development**: Modern web technologies and APIs